CDCgov/irma/README.md

 ## Contributing

-New feature integration is mainly being moved to the [irma-core](https://github.com/CDCgov/irma-core) project (support by [Zoe](https://github.com/CDCgov/zoe)), which is a mandatory component of IRMA as of v1.3.0.
-The IRMA repo itself will continue to address fixes needed for the Perl, R, and BASH code base, albeit some pieces may be obviated in future versions by IRMA-core.
+New feature integration is mainly being moved to the [irma-core](https://github.com/CDCgov/irma-core) project (supported by [Zoe](https://github.com/CDCgov/zoe)), which is a mandatory component of IRMA as of v1.3.0.
+The IRMA repo itself will continue to address fixes needed for the Perl, R, and BASH code base, albeit some pieces may be obviated in future versions by IRMA-core or other changes.
 This repo will also continue to be responsible for data updates and other module artifacts and for the overall build and release.

+## Semantic Versioning

+We elect to define semantic versioning for IRMA explicitly.
+Some of our choices may differ from other interpretations of SemVer; our have been made for practicality reasons.

+### Major

+- Breaking changes to the command line interface (CLI)
+- Breaking changes to data output that are typically processed downstream (tables, FASTA, BAM, etc.)
+- Breaking changes to configuration format or changes to a configuration that would cause IRMA to abort
+- Breaking changes to supported data inputs

+### Minor

+- Adding new, non-breaking features
+- Changes that break undocumented/unintended behaviors for generating data without altering output data formats or structure
+- Changes in figures or figure generation
+- Changes in *module* or *program* configuration defaults
+- Re-mapping or obviating an existing configuration field without breaking anything defined in **Major**.
+- Changes to the structure of saved, intermediate data (as some people rely on this)

+### Patch

+- Bug fixes
+- Minor performance improvements
+- Non-breaking updates to dependencies
+- Log or error improvements
+- Changes in *config file* defaults
+- Changes in module data meant to correct a performance or correctness issue
+- Removing an experimental configuration field without causing an abort

 ## Notices